gvwilson/sensibleadventures/wrestler/wrestler.md

 Luft says something under his breath, then straightens and shoulders his pack.
-"I'm ready when you are, Vane.
+"I'm ready when you are," he tells his partner.
-Let's get up there."
+"Let's get up there."

 Torvane stuffs a few more vials and pouches into her parka and laces the pockets closed.